takenet/messaginghub-client-csharp/src/Takenet.MessagingHub.Client.Tester/readme.md

 # Messaging Hub Application Tester

-This module can be used to test Messaging Hub Applications
+This module can be used to test Messaging Hub Applications.

 ## How it works?